reforia/reforia.github.io/_posts/unreal/engine/2024-12-21-bpvm-bytecode-I.md

 ### FKismetCompilerContext
 `FKismetCompilerContext` is the core class responsible for compiling a Blueprint graph into executable bytecode that the Blueprint Virtual Machine (VM) can interpret.
 This class acts as the main driver for the compilation process, handling tasks such as node translation, validation, and generating the resulting intermediate representation.

-The `FKismetCompilerContext` first translates the visual scripting graphs (represented as UEdGraph, UEdGraphNode, etc.) into an intermediate format composed of `FBlueprintCompiledStatement` objects, which will then be compiled into bytecode for the VM (Blueprint Virtual Machine).
+The `FKismetCompilerContext` first translates the visual scripting graphs (represented as `UEdGraph`, `UEdGraphNode`, etc.) into an intermediate format composed of `FBlueprintCompiledStatement` objects, which will then be compiled into bytecode for the VM (Blueprint Virtual Machine).
 It manages the flow of the compilation process, ensuring that all nodes in the graph are properly translated and connected.

 ![FKismetCompilerContext](bytecode_fkismetcompilercontext.png)
 _FKismetCompilerContext (Source: [1])_